jesusdf/r2/README.md

 	* html5 fixes.
 	* remove version strings
-	* cache google fonts locally
+	* store google fonts locally
+	* fix the translation for 'Continue reading...' since the html code is translated as an ascii in the PO file.
+	* redirect mobile clients to AMP version of the page if AMP plugin is enabled.